wseaton/gpu-pruner/README.md

   -n, --namespace <NAMESPACE>
           namespace to use for search filter, is passed down to prometheus as a pattern match

+  -g, --grace-period <GRACE_PERIOD>
+          Seconds of grace period to allow for metrics to be published

+          [default: 300]

   -m, --model-name <MODEL_NAME>
           model name of GPU to use for filter, eg. "NVIDIA A10G", is passed down to prometheus as a pattern match